littlespace/alert_manager/README.md

 Alert manager requires an instance of a postgres database to store alerts.
 You can either use a standalone instance or a dockerized install and the params are specified in the config file.
 Currently, the postgres DB needs to created and present already.

-You need to specify two things at the CLI args:
-1. A bare minimum config.toml will specify at least the db params and the default agent output to use for notifications.
+The only option to be specified as a CLI arg is a  bare minimum config.toml will specify at least the db params and the default agent output to use for notifications.
 See the example config.toml
-2. The sql schema file supplied with this codebase

 Specifying An alert_config containing at least one alert definition is optional.